yevhensydorov/cyf-hotel-db/readme.md

 ### Exercise 1

-**User story:** As a staff member, I want to be able to view a list of customers
+**User story:** As a staff member, I want to be able to view a list of customers so that I can see who has visited our hotel

 An example has been provided for this exercise, showing how to interact with the SQLite database.
 Simply uncomment the TODO section, and comment out the existing JSON response being returned.